How Many Calories Should I Eat If I Want to Lose Weight? 10 Steps to Help You Reach Your Weight-Loss Goal

 Work with a registered dietitian or nutritionist

 While some people are capable of losing weight alone, others need more support, says Derocha.
 “A dietitian can help determine the amount of calories you need to reach your weight-loss goal and educate you about food groups and macronutrients.
-“Those with chronic conditions and varying health goals, would benefit from the aid, education, and insight that a dietitian can offer regarding how the biology, pathophysiology and chemistry of the body works.” says Derocha.
+“Those with chronic conditions and varying health goals, would benefit from the aid, education, and insight that a dietitian can offer regarding how the biology, pathophysiology, and chemistry of the body works,” says Derocha.
 A dietitian can look at you holistically and move you in the direction to long-term health and wellness, says Planells.
-If you have a history of weight fluctuation, which has been linked to heart disease, a dietitian can set you on the right track and then follow up and make changes if needed.
+If you have a history of weight fluctuation, which a study published in the journal Circulation has been linked to heart disease, a dietitian can set you on the right track and then follow up and make changes if needed.
 Try these 10 non-diet foods to help you lose weight.

-Eating breakfast has been proven to help with weight loss, but some people just don’t have an appetite for a morning meal.
-However, skipping breakfast often leads us to replace calories throughout the day with mindless snacking and overeating at lunch and dinner, says Derocha.
-“Eating breakfast ‘breaks the fast’ to jump-start the metabolism, which helps burn fat.”
-Aim to eat between 300 to 500 calories each morning, she says, including a mix of complex carbohydrates, lean protein, and heart-healthy fats.
+Aim to eat between 300 to 500 calories each morning, says Derocha, including a mix of complex carbohydrates, lean protein, and heart-healthy fats.
 “This helps rev up metabolism while keeping you focused and satisfied throughout the morning.”
-While coffee and pastry is an easy thing to do, your body needs protein and fiber for breakfast such as eggs with veggies or half a bagel with almond butter, explains Planells.
+While coffee and a pastry is easy, your body needs protein and fiber for breakfast such as eggs with veggies or half a bagel with almond butter, explains Planells.
 For those who prefer a more savory breakfast, Scritchfield suggests stuffing half an avocado with tuna fish packed in olive oil.
 “It’s simple, quick, and yummy, and you are getting something that is more satiating than just your latte.”
-Here are eight things that happen to your body when you skip breakfast.

 Energize at lunch